 Eleven years ago, while Christopher Wolf Crutcher was living in Paris, he learned that very large, dormant bank accounts existed throughout the world.
 He verified one such account, which, to his surprise, contained billions of dollars.
 The verification he conducted of many more such accounts represented an amazing set of facts for him, especially given the recent banking crisis (2008), which he concluded was artificially created (there was, actually, no shortage of capital in existence at the time).
 He found that while there are restrictions controlling certain of these large deposits, even restricted accounts can be conditionally utilized in favor of sponsoring humanitarian projects.
 Christopher recognized the magnitude of this opportunity, and set about structuring an economic plan, utilizing dormant funds, that could help depressed economies throughout the World.
 “Project Galileo” was born.

 Christopher selected 3 “Target Countries” for Project Galileo: the Republics of Georgia; Haiti; and the Philippines.
-New Target Countries now include the Kingdom of Thailand, and, most recently, Brazil.
-Utilizing new technologies, and environmental standards, a “Terrestrial Cities of Science™” or “Mini City of Science™”will be developed within these Target Countries.
-The full-scale Terrestrial Cities will have 100,000 inhabitants each.
+New Target Countries now include the Kingdom of Thailand, Brazil, Ghana, and Kyrgyzstan.
+Utilizing new technologies, and environmental standards, “Terrestrial Cities of Science™” and/or “Mini Cities of Science™”will be developed within these Target Countries.
+The full-scale Terrestrial Cities will be designed to accommodate an estimated 100,000 inhabitants each.

-The concept of Project Galileo further incorporates the creation of 12 growth funds (the “Funds of Project Galileo” or the “Funds”), targeting 12 separate Economic Sectors within each Target Country.
-The Funds will invest in healthy, locally-owned businesses within each Target Country, in partnership with global investors, innovators, and technologists.
+The concept of Project Galileo further incorporates the creation of 12 growth funds (the “Funds of Project Galileo” or the “Funds”), for investment into 12 separate Economic Sectors within each Target Country.
+The Funds will invest in healthy, locally-owned businesses within each of these Countries, in partnership with global investors, innovators, and technologists.
 Project Galileo also encompasses 15 humanitarian and environmental foundations (the “Foundations of Project Galileo” or the “Foundations”).
 Each Foundation will be permanently linked to one of the 12 Funds, benefiting, in perpetuity, from a portion of said Fund’s revenues.